30 Powerful Bible Verses About Being Drunk

 Jesus warns His followers to avoid being consumed by drunkenness and the worries of life, as these can distract them from spiritual vigilance.
 He calls believers to be alert and prepared for His return, living soberly and righteously.

-READ ALSO 30 Beautiful Bible Verses About Loving Yourself
+READ ALSO 30 Powerful Bible Verses About Tower Of Babel

 14. Isaiah 28:7